Red panda

 Ailurus fulgens

-There are four red pandas here at Edinburgh Zoo – Priya, Kevyn, Bruce and our adorable new kit!
+There are three red pandas here at Edinburgh Zoo – Priya, Kevyn, and Bruce.

 In 2022, we welcomed Kevyn from Highland Wildlife Park.
 Visitors can see him exploring his home behind Penguins Rock with Priya, our newest arrival who joined us in October 2024 from ZSL Whipsnade.
 Priya's arrival is extra special as her mum, Ruby, was born at Edinburgh Zoo in 2021 to parents Bruce and Ginger - making Priya their granddaughter!